haiku/website/content/news/2020-12-07-contest-results.md

 2. Matthew Harazim - [Komorebi](/files/sound-contest/bearlyMatt-Komorebi.zip)
 3. Maksim Malerson - [Basics](/files/sound-contest/maksim_malerson_Basics.zip)

-For the details about the voting and the final scores, see the "Statistics" section below.

-## Statistics

 For the evaluation, entries were ranked from one to five, each of them corresponding to below points:

 1. 1st place: 5 points